anttisalonen/progbook/rst/quad2.rst

         for line in f:
             # process each line here

-*Exercise*: Modify your program to open the larger file from the previous chapter.
+*Exercise*: Modify your program to open the larger file from the previous section.
 Add a loop in your program to loop through your code that reads in the values a, b and c and solves the root for that quadratic equation such that your program reads through all the 10,000 equations and calculates the root for all of them.
 Note: you may want to *not* print out the roots for all equations as that could create a lot of output.

 *Exercise*: Find the equation with the largest root.
 As before, to do this, you need to note the largest root by having a variable to store this outside the loop.
 For all the roots found for an equation, compare those roots with the largest root found so far.
 If the root for the current equation is larger than the largest found so far, make note of it by modifying the variable which holds the largest root.
 Similarly, keep track of the variables a, b and c for the equation with the largest root.
 Print the a, b and c values of the equation with the largest root at the end.